Good Scientific Practice

 Date: by Arrangement

-Lenght: 4 hours
+Lenght: two days, each 4 hours

 Participants: max.
 25